HeshuEU/likelib-hackathon/README.md

 # LikeLib 2.0

+## Build and run node
+1. Run: `sudo doc/prepare_build.sh`.
+It will install cmake, g++, conan and its dependencies.
+2. To generate CMake files go to build folder and use `cmake -DCMAKE_BUILD_TYPE=Release /path/to/source/files` command.
+3. To build project use `make` command.
+4. Go to the bin folder and create `config.json` with the node settings in it (see example).
+5. Run `node` executable.
+Keys for the node will be created automatically.
+If you want to use already existing ones - put your key in `node` executable folder with the name `lkkey`.

+### config.json
 To run the node, a configuration file must be specified for it.
 By default it is config.json file of the following format: